Early Drone Failures and the Lessons They Taught Engineers?

 Communication Failures and the Flyaway Problem - image 1

-Security Failures: Spoofing, Jamming and Unauthorized Access - image 1
+Security Failures - image 1

 6. Software Failures and the Complexity Challenge